tanyaweaver/python-dev-accelerator/_sources/lectures/pyramid_day2.txt

     1 passed in 1.48 seconds

 This seems trivial now because in this particular moment we're just testing that the view is returning the data that we put into it in the first place.
 That's OK, even trivial tests are still evidence that your code works.
 Tomorrow when we talk about data models and hook those up to our views, testing our views will involve several more bits.

 Enter Functional Tests
 ----------------------

 As the name implies, `functional tests <http://docs.pylonsproject.org/projects/pyramid/en/latest/quick_tutorial/functional_testing.html>`_ verify that various components of our app function together as they should.
+They are an important complement to unit tests, which ensure that each individual piece does the job it is designed to do.
 We'll use functional tests to "look" at our front-end and make sure that what's being displayed is what we expect.
 To set up our functional tests we again inherit from the ``unittest.TestCase`` object.
 We then set up a "working" version of our app and use HTTP methods on our routes.
 As an example (expanded from what was provided by the scaffold):

 .. code-block:: python